 Triad arpeggios - Guitar diagrams

-You will find below 20 triad arpeggio shapes divided into 4 groups : minor, major, diminished and augmented.
+You will find below 20 triad arpeggio shapes divided into four groups : minor, major, diminished and augmented.
 It is important to locate the root note (R), it is the note that gives the name of the arpeggio.

 Triad arpeggios in diatonic major scale

 Let's take a look at the harmonized major scale (in the key of C) played in triad arpeggios.
-You surely know when harmonizing a major scale in thirds (you can also harmonize a scale in fourths) we obtain 7 triad chords grouped into 3 different types (major, minor and diminished).
-It is important to memorize the order of the triads that is : major, minor, min, maj, maj, min and diminished.
-Please note that are no augmented arpeggios in the diatonic major scale.
+You surely know when harmonizing a major scale in thirds (you can also harmonize a scale in fourths) we obtain seven triad chords grouped into three different types (major, minor and diminished).
+It is important to memorize the order of the triads : major, minor, minor, major, major, minor and diminished.
+Please note that there are no augmented arpeggios in the diatonic major scale.
 You will find them in the melodic minor and harmonic minor scales.